modhialhamdan/chatbot-vm/README.md

 First time you connect, PuTTY may show a warning about the server key fingerprint.

-Click Accept / Yes (if you are sure the IP is correct and given by the company).
+Click Accept / Yes (if you are sure the IP is correct and given to you).

 ## 3.3 Login using the initial password